ecgAUTO, post-processing software

 - Ventricular arrhythmias and conduction abnormalities detection: perform a concurrent interval and arrhythmia analysis, eliminating the need for multiple analyses of a single data file.

 - Isolated P waves detection: helps to identify atrioventricular block.
 These features dramatically decrease the amount of time spent overreading data.
+Statistics on occurrences per data zone are automatically produced.

 Lung volume acquired in iox2 software from large animals with emkaPACK4G telemetry is analyzed with ecgAUTO RIP module (Respiratory Inductive Plethysmography).